BEVLM: Distilling Semantic Knowledge from LLMs into Bird's-Eye View Representations: BEV Representation for Spatial Reasoning

 \section{BEV Representation for Spatial Reasoning}

 To understand how BEV representations affect spatial understanding, this section examines whether LLMs can effectively interpret and reason over BEV inputs, and then compares BEV and image-based representations in supporting spatial reasoning.
-VLMs typically adopt image patch tokenization as input~\cite{dosovitskiy2020image} and leverage large-scale pre-training to achieve general semantic understanding~\cite{li2022blip, radford2021learning}.
-However, such perspective-based representations lack spatial consistency across views, which is essential for reasoning about dynamic driving environments~\cite{gholami2025spatial, chen2024spatialvlm}.
-In contrast, BEV representations provide a unified and geometrically consistent view of the scene but are less semantically rich due to geometry-oriented training data~\cite{ma2024vision}.
 The results of this study motivate \cref{sec:approach}, where we enhance BEV representations with semantic knowledge from LLMs.